-The Global Initiative Against Transnational Organized Crime (GI-TOC) is pleased to announce the second edition of the Resilience Fellowship, ‘Extortion as an illicit economy of organized crime’, to build a platform for cross-sectoral, global and interdisciplinary collaboration between civil-society actors, human-rights activists, journalists, artists, scholars, policymakers, grassroots community leaders and others working to counter the effects of organized crime.
+In October 2019, the Global Initiative Against Transnational Organized Crime announced the launch of the Resilience Fellowship, a new initiative of the Resilience Fund to build a platform for cross-sectoral, global, and interdisciplinary collaboration to counter the effects of organized crime.

-The Resilience Fellowship is based on a three-pronged approach:
+The Fellowship is based on a three-pronged approach:

 For 2021, the theme of the Resilience Fellowship will be extortion and organized crime.
 Within this framework, Fellows will be asked to combine their various perspectives in the development of collaborative outputs, as well as to represent the Fund as Resilience Fund Ambassadors who will raise awareness of the theme, issues and the importance of civil society in countering organized crime.